RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 If all you have is a Windows machine, the easiest way to build Sliver is using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and following the Linux/cross-compile instructions above.
 To cross-compile a native Windows binary use `make windows` and copy it to your Windows file system (i.e. `/mnt/c/Users/foo/Desktop`) and run it using a terminal that supports ANSI sequences such as the [Windows Terminal](https://github.com/microsoft/terminal).

-### Developers
+## Developers

 If you want to modify any of the `.proto` files you'll need to setup a few additional tools to regenerate the `.pb.go` files.
+* Protoc v3.15.8
+* Protoc-gen-go v1.26.0
+* Protoc-gen-go-grpc v1.1.0

 #### `protoc`

-First install your platform's version of `protoc` v3.15.8 or compile from source:
+First install your platform's version of `protoc` v3.15.8 or compile this version from source:

 https://github.com/protocolbuffers/protobuf/releases/tag/v3.15.8